Personal Loan to Pay Off Credit Card Debt

 - Single Payment: If you have multiple credit cards, you could pay all that debt off with one personal loan, essentially consolidating it.
 That way, you have just one payment to manage, simplifying the repayment process and making it easier to ensure your payments are on time.

 - Faster Pay Off: With just one payment and a lower interest rate on a personal loan, you may find it easier to pay more than the minimum due each month.
 Our Debt Payoff Calculator can help you determine how much more quickly you could repay your debt after consolidating with a personal loan.

 Cons of Using a Personal Loan to Pay Off Credit Card Debt

-Best Personal Loans to Pay Off Credit Card Debt
+Alternatives to Using a Personal Loan to Pay Off Credit Card Debt

 *Payment example: Monthly payments for a $10,000 loan at 9.34% APR with a term of 3 years would result in 36 monthly payments of $319.58.
 LightStream disclosures here.